 - Science, with its materialistic approach to the world, looks for patterns and tries to generalize them in order to verify or falsify the theories derived from them.

-What I am getting to know here in India is the essence of mediation.
-Spirituality starts from an inward view.
-This inward view is pure and unclouded.
-It is like clarified butterfat - ghee.
+What I am learning here in India is the contemplation of essence in meditation.
+Spirituality begins with looking inward.
+This inward gaze is pure and unclouded.
+It is like clarified butterfat – ghee.

 Meditation on the self

-In the Meditation the body is in a resting position and the mind allows the stimuli of the outside world to fade away.
-Concentration on the breath is often used as an aid at the beginning of mediation.
-Counting your own breaths directs your awareness to your own body, to the life force of the breath, to the relationship between the outside world and the inner world.
-Once the mind and body have come to rest in this way, the actual meditation begins.
-The senses, which are now largely freed from the stimulus-reaction scheme, are open.
-And this is precisely where the Upanishads come in.
+In the Meditation The body is in a resting position and the mind lets the stimuli from the outside world fade away.
+As an aid at the beginning of meditation, concentration on the breath is often used.
+Counting one's own breaths directs consciousness to one's own body, to the life force of breath, to the relationship between the outer world and the inner world.
+When the mind and body have thus quieted down, the actual meditation begins.
+The senses, which are now largely freed from the stimulus-response pattern, are open.
+And this is exactly where the Upanishads begin.

-The next step is not about experiencing the transcendental, the mystical, some other kind of reality, as so many meditators think.
+The next step is not about an experience of the transcendental, the mystical, or some other kind of reality, as so many meditators believe.
 The Upanishads are about bringing the senses into a pure form.
-Seeing becomes seeing, hearing becomes hearing, thinking becomes thinking etc...
-No more and no less.
-Those who succeed in remaining at this level of consciousness perceive the basic structure of consciousness.
-It becomes clear that the sensory impressions, stimulated by the external sensory organs, appear within consciousness, but transformed.
-In philosophy, many thinkers now jump far too quickly to the conclusion that we are dealing here with mental representations.
-However, a lot still has to happen before we arrive at mental images.
+Seeing becomes seeing, hearing becomes hearing, thinking becomes thinking, etc. Nothing more and nothing less.
+Whoever succeeds in remaining on this level of consciousness perceives the basic structure of consciousness.
+It becomes clear that the sensory impressions, stimulated by the external sense organs, appear within consciousness, but transformed.
+In philosophy, many thinkers now jump too quickly to the conclusion that these are mental representations.
+But a lot happens before we arrive at mental images.

 The Kena Upanishad asks: Who sees when seeing, who hears when hearing, who thinks when thinking etc....
 This is the question of all questions.
 The answer is clear and pure - Simplicity is complexity resolved - the absolute self.
 What does that mean?